Watertown apartment building on fire

-WATERTOWN - An apartment house on William Street in the city is on fire this morning.
-Crews are on-scene actively extinguishing flames that appear to be coming from the rear upper floors.
+WATERTOWN - An apartment house on William Street in the city sustained extensive damage after a fire broke out on Wednesday morning.

-The building is at 121 William St. Thick smoke was pouring from the building shortly after 8 a.m.
-The fire department is actively spraying it down with water.
+The fire department has been fighting the fire at 121 William St. since about 7:30 a.m.

+Crews are on scene actively extinguishing flames in the rear of the building, focused on the attic and second floor.

+On Aug.
+19, police said man started the small inside one of the units and then fled the scene.
+Afterward, police could not locate a person of interest involved in that fire.

+“We are looking to see if these cases are related,” Det.
+Donoghue said.

-The property, listed with the city as built in 1950 and nearly 5,000 square feet, is owned by TheTriumph LLC, which has a New York City address on the property card.
+The property, listed with the city as built in 1950 and contained eight units, is owned by TheTriumph LLC, which has a New York City address on the property card.

-The fire department has been fighting the fire since about 7:30 a.m.
-According to emergency dispatches, interior firefighters have been called out of the structure and now the fire department is using the ladder truck to spray water from above.
+The LLC is owned by Meira Moet Shapiro, who has made headlines for other questionable properties that she owns.

+Last February, a three-unit apartment building at 603 Boyd St. she owned was torn down after the city’s code enforcement office determined that the structure was unsafe.

 (0) comments